Where Everything Fights Everything

 Kong has dominated global cinema for nearly a century, though the capybara's modern meme dominance suggests shifting cultural preferences.

-Stress management capybara Wins
+Stress management Capybara Wins

 Capybara